-Courses that are being used to satisfy the Health Psychology Emphasis can be used to satisfy the Clinical Elective requirement.
+Courses that are being used to satisfy either the Health Psychology Emphasis or the Quantitative/Methodology Emphasis can be used toward the Clinical Elective requirement.
 However, students cannot use a course from the Health Psychology list that is already being used to satisfy an APA foundation requirement (e.g., Biological Bases of Behavior) to meet this requirement.